TheToolbox/omarchy-hibernate/README.md

 The script performs the following actions:

-- Creates a dedicated Btrfs subvolume at `/swap`.
+- Creates a dedicated Btrfs subvolume at `/swap` (if it doesn't exist).
-- Creates a swapfile within the subvolume, sized to match the system's total RAM.
+- Creates a hibernation swapfile (`/swap/hibernation_swapfile`) within the subvolume, sized to match the system's total RAM.
 - Adds a corresponding low-priority swap entry to `/etc/fstab`.
 - Ensures the `resume` hook is present in the `mkinitcpio` configuration.
 - **Calculates the swap file's physical offset and configures kernel resume parameters**.